Article I Offices

 Section 3.09 Committees of the Board

 A. Special Committees.
 The Board may create such special committees as may be deemed desirable.
-The members of such committees shall be appointed by the President of APDA with the support of the majority of the officers of the Board.
+The members of such committees shall be appointed by the President of APDA with the support of the majority of the ex-officio members of the board of trustees.
 Special committees shall have only the powers specifically delegated to them by the Board and in no case shall have powers which are not authorized for standing committees under the Not-For-Profit Corporation Law.

 B. Standing Committees.
-The Board shall appoint members to at least three standing committees prior to September 1 each year.
+The Board shall appoint members to at all established standing committees prior to September 1 each year.
+Prior to their appointment, the ex-officio members of the board of trustees must collect public comments on all applicants.
 The members of such committees shall be appointed by the President of APDA with the majority of the officers of the Board.
-These committees shall include the Novice Mentor Committee, the Equal Opportunity Facilitator Committee, and the Expansion Coordinator Committee.
+These committees shall include the Novice Mentor Committee, the Technology Committee, the Equal Opportunity Facilitator Committee, the Video Recording Committee, the Gender and Sexuality Empowerment Initiative, the Diversity Initiative, and the Expansion Coordinator Committee.
 Standing committees shall have only the powers specifically delegated to them by the Board and in no case shall have powers which are not authorized for standing committees under the Not-For-Profit Corporation Law.
 The Board may create additional standing committees as it sees fit.
+Each standing committee shall, within thirty (30) days after the end of each academic semester, publish a written “Semester Report” to the Board and the membership summarizing (i) initiatives undertaken, (ii) progress made, and (iii) goals and objectives recommendations for the subsequent semester, together with a brief description of activities undertaken during the reporting period.

 C. Service of the Committees.
 Each such committee shall serve at the discretion of the Board.
 The designation of any such committee and the delegation thereto of authority shall not alone relieve any trustee of their duty to APDA under §717 of the Not-For-Profit Corporation Law.